audreyleteve/wave-app-in-azure/readme.md

 If you want to know how to get started and build your own H2O Wave app, you can start [here][wave-docs] !

 The following is a walk through on how to deploy and run a containerized H2O Wave app with [Azure App Service][Azure App Service].
+For deployments elsewhere, you can check [this][wave-deployment].

 ## Pre-requisites